xebia/microservices-breaking-up-a-monolith/setup/setupExercises.md

 ### To run the exercises, you will need the following:
 - Java 1.8
 - Maven 3
-- RabbitMQ (including rabbitmqadmin by `rabbitmq-plugins enable rabbitmq_management`)
+- RabbitMQ (including rabbitmqadmin)
 - Git command line or GUI client
 - A Java IDE like IntelliJ might help
 - A virtual machine running Linux is a good idea, but not strictly necessary.
 We'll assume you're using Linux or OSX.
+Consider using a VM and/or a Vagrant box.

 ### To install proceed as follows:
-- Install tools above using their default installers
+- Install tools above using their default installers -- rabbitmqadmin can be activated by executing `rabbitmq-plugins enable rabbitmq_management`
 - Clone the repo at https://github.com/xebia/microservices-breaking-up-a-monolith
 - Open a shell, cd into the src directory for the exercise and run: `mvn test`